 Lately, there’s been a legion of bands who are reviving the traditional New York hardcore/metalcore sound in some way.
 Bands like Madball, E Town Concrete, Hatebreed, Life Of Agony, and Leeway obviously loom large, but so do elements of hip-hop, nu-metal, and more traditional modern metalcore.
 Enter France’s Rise Of The Northstar.

 Cycle back to the early 2000’s, and you’ll find a completely different music scene thriving.
 With Myspace being a brand new thing, Facebook being a pipe dream, and album sales still going (somewhat) strong, the burgeoning metalcore scene wasn’t as saturated as it is today.
 Trustkill, Ferret, and other record labels were putting out some of the freshest metalcore and post-hardcore albums you could imagine, and what’s interesting is most of them are incredibly important today.
-Without Eighteen Visions, there’s likely no Motionless In White or Asking Alexandria, etc.
+Without Eighteen Visions, there’s likely no Motionless In White or Asking Alexandria, etc. You can add Haste The Day to the list of early-2000’s metalcore bands who were influential as well.

 Somewhere between the 2015 release of their EP SKRWD and their upcoming full-length Red, Green Or Inbetween, the pop-punk outfit WSTR established themselves as one of Britain’s brightest pop-punk acts, and since we’re upon the pending release of their aforementioned debut album, it’s pretty clear that WSTR will be your new favorite pop-punk band.
 Comparisons will probably abound to Neck Deep, The Story So Far, and/or Trash Boat, and it’s true that WSTR isn’t necessarily reinventing the wheel here.
 But what they are doing is creating catchy pop-punk music with plenty of energy to spare.